Zero-profit food grocery stores

 We can take inspiration from other models that aren’t co-ops.
 In Quebec, solidarity grocery stores sell food at different prices, depending on what you can afford.
 Chicago is considering opening a city-run grocery store to fill in the missing need in food deserts in racialized neighborhoods.
 Publicly-owned grocery stores already exist across the United States, especially in remote rural towns.
 As described by Susanna Redekop, co-founder of Freedom Dreams Co-operative Education, a co-operative development and education hub, Indigenous, Black and migrant communities have a long history of organizing co-operatives, loan programs, credit unions, and land trusts to support each other in the face of racism and economic exclusion in Canada.

 To flourish, these models need government support.
 Rather than attracting multinationals, the government should be highlighting the impact of co-ops and supporting widespread roll-outs.
-They could support campaigns like those of Your Way Together, an educational initiative for co-operative development in Indigenous communities.
-Loans could be provided through a federal program modeled after Québec’s Cooperative Investment Plan, a province that has more co-ops than any other.
+They could support campaigns like those of Cooperatives First’s Your Way Together campaign, an educational initiative for co-operative development in Indigenous communities.
+Loans could be provided through a federal program modeled after those in Québec, a province that has more co-ops than any other.
 Zero-profit grocery stores also need tailored support in areas where there is a “natural monopoly”, such as Northern towns where the North West Company is the only store.
 Finally, Black, Indigenous, and migrant communities—who face the highest levels of food insecurity in the country—are innovating co-operative models that should be learned from and supported.

 The numbers on skyrocketing food prices and food insecurity are clear: we have a crisis on our hands.
 With climate change, Canada’s fragile food supply chain is only going to get worse.